 - Click on "Edit Settings" for a membership plan

 - Set the "Max.
 Location Limit" to anything above 0.
 This will determine the number of service areas each member can add:

 - Choose the types of locations members can choose as service areas in the "Location Types" setting:

 NOTE FOR MAC USERS

 The import feature only accepts UTF-8 which is a universal format for all countries.
 Excel for Mac does not save in UTF-8.
 The file has to be UTF-8.
-So to overcome this, you will need open your spreadsheet in either Numbers or Google Sheets to convert and export the final CSV file to UTF-8 encoding.
+So to overcome this, the admin will need open their spreadsheet in either Numbers or Google Sheets to convert and export the final CSV file to UTF-8 encoding.
 Excel for Mac does not natively support the import or export of UTF-8 encoded files, nor does TextEdit on Mac.